Graduate Creative Writing Degree Requirements

 Doctor of Philosophy in English with a Concentration in Creative Writing (Plan C)

-If you hold a master’s degrees from another institution, your application for admission is evaluated on the basis of standard application materials: GPA, GRE scores, statement of purpose, three supporting letters, and samples of creative work and academic writing (see Admission in the Master of Arts section above).
+If you hold a master’s degrees from another institution, your application for admission is evaluated on the basis of standard application materials: GPA, statement of purpose, three supporting letters, and samples of creative work and academic writing (see Admission in the Master of Arts section above).

 If you are accepted into the program, you are provisionally admitted for doctoral study and are required to complete an Academic Review within six weeks of finishing 12 credits.
 The Academic Review is a one- to two-hour meeting with three faculty members of the English Graduate Faculty, at least two of whom come from the Creative Writing faculty.
 The Review covers your academic progress in doctoral coursework, two unrevised course papers, and a list of 20-25 books you select in consultation with the reviewers.

 If you’re already in the UWM Master of Arts degree program in English, you must apply to the Department of English Graduate Policy Committee for admission.
 Your admission must be recommended by three members of the Graduate Faculty.
 An application for admission also must be submitted to the Graduate School.

 Admission to the Creative Writing doctoral concentration must be approved by the Creative Writing Advisory Committee before Graduate Policy Committee consideration.